partheus/website/writing/posts/drawing-a-blank.md

 &quot;I understand.
 How many?&quot;

-The stranger gazed at him, impressed his rapid acclimation to the situation. &quot;I&#39;m glad you caught up fast.
+The stranger gazed at him, impressed by his rapid acclimation to the situation. &quot;I&#39;m glad you caught up fast.
 Thank you.
 There will be four of them.&quot;

 Ezekiel nodded.
 He palmed his revolver and tucked it snugly in the back of his waistband.
 Getting the patrons out proved easier than he had imagined.
 He simply gave them all a free drink and sent them on their way.
 Now for the wait.